Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet

-{\it Formalism 1: Full vacuum calculation.}\\ Following the general formulation of the spin structure factors \cite{halimeh2016}, we can derive the most general expression for our present four-boson generalized SBMFT.
+Following the general formulation of the spin structure factors \cite{halimeh2016}, we can derive the most general expression for our present four-boson generalized SBMFT.
 By definition the spin correlation between the component $\alpha$ on a reference site ${\bf r}_0+{\bf d}_u$ and $\beta$ on site ${\bf r}_j+{\bf d}_v$, where ${\bf d}_u$ is the sub-lattice vector, is given by

-where translational invariance has been used and with $ M_{\sigma_0 \sigma_1 \sigma_2 \sigma_3}^{\alpha \beta} = \sigma_{s_0 s_1}^\alpha \otimes \sigma_{\sigma_2 \sigma_3}^\beta$ a $4 \times 4$ matrix defined from the Pauli matrices.
+where translational invariance has been used and with $ M_{\sigma_0 \sigma_1 \sigma_2 \sigma_3}^{\alpha \beta} = \sigma_{\sigma_0 \sigma_1}^\alpha \otimes \sigma_{\sigma_2 \sigma_3}^\beta$ a $4 \times 4$ matrix defined from the Pauli matrices.
 Note that implicit summation is used for repeated spin indices $\sigma_i$.

 Performing the Fourier transform on the bosonic operators

 one can recast the correlation as \begin{widetext}

 \end{widetext} where ${\bf q}_3 = {\bf q}_2 +{\bf q}_0 -{\bf q}_1$, $\{l\}=(r,s,m,n)$, $\{ \sigma_l \}=(\sigma_r,\sigma_s,\sigma_m,\sigma_n)$, and where we have reexpressed the operators in terms of the eigenmodes: